Glossary beginning with S

 - Supreme Court

 The court that hears divorce cases and decides division of property issues for spouses living outside of the Halifax Regional Municipality and Cape Breton.
 Divorce variation applications may also be dealt with in Supreme Court.
-Custody, access, child support and spousal support are dealt with by the Family Court in these jurisdictions, if the parties are not divorced.
+Custody, parenting time, contact time and interaction, child support and spousal support are dealt with by the Family Court in these jurisdictions, if the parties are not divorced.
 For the courts in Halifax Regional Municipality and Cape Breton see ‘Supreme Court (Family Division).’

 - Supreme Court (Family Division)